About Us

 Beth Ammerman, DNP

-Dr. Beth Ammerman, FNP-BC is a clinical assistant professor at the University of Michigan’s School of Nursing (UMSN) in the health behavior and biological sciences department.
+Dr. Beth Ammerman is a clinical assistant professor at the University of Michigan’s School of Nursing (UMSN) in the health behavior and biological sciences department.
 She earned both her MSN and her DNP from Michigan State University.
 Her scholarship focuses on translating clinical research and addressing policy issues that pertain to the health and well-being of primary care patients.

 Billie Sue Vance, PhD